 Keeping the costs under control while showing off your hostessing know-how is always a plus.
 You want to host an event they will remember without breaking the bank.
 Having a large family event can get expensive if you aren’t careful.

 Don’t fret!
 I have you covered.
 Let me help you a little bit.
 There are so many ways to create a fun, easy affordable party.
 Here are some ideas for food, fun, and enjoying family time while staying within your means.

 Are you ready for the fun?
 Follow this guide to hosting your family get-together and I guarantee that you and your family will have a great time!

 Consider Your Theme

-This family get-together may be a celebration – a graduation, an anniversary, engagement or a birthday.
-It may be an event – leaving for college, buying a first house, or a goodbye before a big move.
+This family get-together may be a celebration – graduation, an anniversary, engagement or a birthday.
+It may be an event – leaving for college, buying a first house, or saying goodbye before a big move.
 Whatever the occasion, consider your theme in that context.
 How do you want to celebrate this event?